MJLMills/pyworkshopsystem/README.md

 ### A micropython object model for the Music Thing Modular Workshop System Computer module.

-This repo contains an initial attempt at an object model for the Music Th[README.md](README.md)ing Modular Workshop System's Computer module.
+This repo contains an initial attempt at an object model for the Music Thing Modular Workshop System's Computer module.
 In abstracting away much of the micropython specifics, it aims to allow a user to interact directly with the components of the module (knobs, sockets, switches and LEDs) in software.